MisterMartin/VHFtracker/README.md

   IDE multiple times.
 It finally read the URL and provided the Teensy in the boards list.
   Perhaps the issue was due to the slow Internet access from McMurdo.

+## Tracker Code

+- It turned out that the +5V control was not being used for the encoded ping.
+For Rev A, the ping was working because although the 5V shutdown was disabling the 5V regulator, power was still available to the op amp via a bypass diode.
+The switch that was added in Rev B prevented this, and the ping was not working.
+Once the code was corrected, the ping started working.

+## Batteries

+- In the 2019 deployment, a couple of the trackers failed because the commercial battery holders were breaking during landing impact.
+New holders were designed and fabricated on the 3d printer.
+Three designs were created and printed:
+    - For Rev A: a single D cell holder for a battery with welded tabs.
+Hot glue holds the battery in at the open end.
+    - For Rev B: a holder for 4 AA cells, with open ends for batteries with soldered/welded connections.
+Our batteries would not take solder, so these wer not used.
+    - For Rev B: a holder for 4 AA cells, with no openings.
+Salvaged steel strips were used to make contacts.
+This design was flown.